darton/RPiUSB/README.md

-# How make a Pi Zero W as a USB storage flash drive syncronized with ftp account
+# Raspberry Pi Zero W as a USB storage flash drive syncronized with ftp account

 ## Installing